-Beloved Brethren, scattered abroad-

-God is reviving his people, and building up his cause in Western New-York .-During the scattering time we have passed through many heart-rending trials, while we have seen the precious flock scattered, torn and driven; but, thank God, the time has come for the flock to be gathered into the "unity of the faith."
-Divisions are being thoroughly healed, and strong union, and fervant Christian love increase among The "commandments of God, and us. the testimony of Jesus Christ" are to us the present truth-the meat in due season.
+Beloved Brethren, scattered abroad-God is reviving his people, and building up his cause in Western New-York.-During the scattering time we have passed through many heart-rending trials, while we have seen the precious flock scattered, torn and driven; but, thank God, the time has come for the flock to be gathered into the "unity of the faith."
+Divisions are being thoroughly healed, and strong union, and fervant Christian love increase among The "commandments of God, and the testimony of Jesus Christ" are to us the present truth-the meat in due season.
 The little flock here in this region are established on the Sabbath, and our past advent experience.
 Our number is constantly increasing.
+Honest souls are seeking for the truth, and are taking their stand lodging-place of way-faring men, that I

-Honest souls are seeking with us.
-The brethren have seen the importance of leaving their useless habits; therefore they have put away snuff and tobacco, as useless, filthy and unclean.
+The brethren have seen the importance of leaving their useless habits;therefore they have put away snuff and tobacco, as useless, fifthy and unclean.
 Our general meetings have been rising in interest and power for some time past; but very recently they have been exceedingly interesting and powerful.

 Our general meeting, holden at the house of Bro.
 Harris, in Centreport, Nov.
-17 and 18, was one of the best I ever attended,- Here we met some of our beloved brethren from the east-Brethren Ralph and Belden from Connecticut, and Brother and Sister White from Maine.
+17 and 18 was one of the best I ever attended.
+Here we met some of our beloved brethren from the east-Brethren Ralph and Belden from Connecticut, and Brother and Sister White from Maine.
 They came to us "in the fulness of the blessing of the gospel of Christ," strong in the present truth.
-It was a melting, confessing, refreshing season.- The meeting was closed on first day, in the forenoon, and almost all the brethren left.
+It was a melting, confessing, refreshing season.
+The meeting was closed on first day, in the forenoon, and almost all the brethren left.